Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 Zhang He has no known way to attack through walls.

+Zhang He seems to be able to do a S1 -> S2 -> C2 combo using a delayed input trick, but it's frame precise.

 He falls down very fast while his speed is buffed.
 Knowing this might be useful in the rare case where you need to fall down quickly.